eddie-2020/blog-app-v2/README.md

 - View files should include only placehoulders written in plain HTML, e.g:
   - Here is a list of post for a given user

+## Milestone-2
+- Add RSpec as a gem to your project.
+- Create a Request spec file for all your controllers.
+- Make sure that for each action you check:
+  - If response status was correct.
+  - If a correct template was rendered.
+  - If the response body includes correct placeholder text.

 ## Clone Project
 - STEP 1:
   - git clone `git@github.com:oluyaratosin123/Blog_App_With_Rails.git`